How many in America?

 Death row inmates: 2,504

 Although they once roamed in giant herds numbering up to 30 million, today there are only about 500,000 bison in America.
 It’s still a number that impresses many citizens, though, given they only reside in national parks and refuges in Wyoming, Montana, Oklahoma, Nebraska, Iowa, and Colorado.
 The animals, which are the largest land animal in North America, are called bison in the Americas and Europe, and buffalo in Africa and Asia.

 Veterans: 19 million

-The most recent data from the U.S. Census Bureau indicates that there are approximately 17.4 million veterans living in America as of 2019.
+In 2019, the U.S. Census Bureau indicated that there were approximately 17.4 million veterans living in America.
+That number has since risen, according to data from the Department of Veterans Affairs, which indicated in 2021 that there are around 19 million veterans in the United States.
 The Department of Veterans Affairs, which has 1,255 health care facilities throughout the country, serves roughly 9 million veterans.
 The agency offers services such as mental health treatment, physical therapy, prosthetics, dental exams, urology, and vision care.

 You may also like: Snacks and other food items banned in the US

 Linguistically speaking, America is a strikingly diverse place where hundreds of languages converge.
 A report by the U.S. Census Bureau concluded that at least 350 languages are spoken in the United States.
 After English, the Spanish language is the next most common language in the U.S., with about 40.5 million speakers, or one in five U.S. residents, as of 2018.
 The next most common languages are Chinese (including Mandarin and Cantonese), Tagalog (including Filipino), Vietnamese, Arabic, French, and Korean.

 Dogs: 76.8 million

 Nowhere is it more true that dogs are everyone’s best friend than in the United States, where more than 48 million households have at least one dog.
 When tallied up, the total number of dogs as companion pets in the United States is more than 76 million.

 Cats: 58.4 million

 Also prevalent and beloved in the U.S. are cats, which number more than 58 million.
 Slightly over a quarter of U.S. households contain at least one cat.
 Vet visits and vet bills are both lower for cats than for dogs.

 Walmarts: 5,347 stores